-Epsilon Aurigae (eps Aur hereafter) is a single line spectroscopic eclipsing binary star system on which I did my Ph.D. dissertation research.
+Epsilon Aurigae (eps Aur hereafter) is a single line spectroscopic eclipsing binary star system on which was the subject of my Ph.D. dissertation.
 The system is thought to be composed of an F-type supergiant and a B-type companion surrounded by a disk of opaque material of unknown composition.

 Although this system is bright (V = 3.0) and has been known since antiquity, it did not receive much attention until it was discovered to have dimmed by nearly 50% in 1821.
 Since then, photometric and spectroscopic monitoring have revealed that the system is a eclipsing binary with a 27.1 year orbit.
 The system is classified as SB1 (single line spectroscopic binary) because only one of stars in the system is detectable.